Anatomical terminology: Skeletal and smooth muscle

 The gross anatomy of a muscle is the most important indicator of its role in the body.
 One particularly important aspect of gross anatomy of muscles is pennation or lack thereof.
 In most muscles, all the fibers are oriented in the same direction, running in a line from the origin to the insertion.
 In pennate muscles, the individual fibers are oriented at an angle relative to the line of action, attaching to the origin and insertion tendons at each end.
 Because the contracting fibers are pulling at an angle to the overall action of the muscle, the change in length is smaller, but this same orientation allows for more fibers (thus more force) in a muscle of a given size.
 Pennate muscles are usually found where their length change is less important than maximum force, such as the rectus femoris.

 Skeletal muscle is arranged in discrete muscles, an example of which is the biceps brachii.
 The tough, fibrous epimysium of skeletal muscle is both connected to and continuous with the tendons.
 In turn, the tendons connect to the periosteum layer surrounding the bones, permitting the transfer of force from the muscles to the skeleton.
 Together, these fibrous layers, along with tendons and ligaments, constitute the deep fascia of the body.

 Joints

 Movement is not limited to only synovial joints, although they allow for most freedom.
 Muscles also run over symphysis, which allow for movement in for example the vertebral column by compression of the intervertebral discs.
 Additionally, synovial joints can be divided into different types, depending on their axis of movement.

+Body cavities

+The body maintains its internal organization by means of membranes, sheaths, and other structures that separate compartments, called body cavities.
+The ventral cavity includes the thoracic and abdominopelvic cavities and their subdivisions.
+The dorsal cavity includes the cranial and spinal cavities.